lambda-snail/uuid-lib/README.md

 ## Details

-Currently only UUID version 4 is implemented.
-The standard also defines two special uuid's called 'nil' and 'max'.
+Currently, this library implements UUID version 4 and 7.
+Version 7 UUIDs do not implement sub-millisecond monotonicity guarantees that would be required for batch creation - I am currently thinking about this.
+The standard also defines two special uuid's called
+'nil' and 'max'.
 These are provided as static variables, accessible as e.g. `uuid::max`.

  The UUID class really only holds octet data.
 Different versions of UUID are implemented using the strategy pattern, by passing a version spec class to the constructor.
 The spec classes are responsible for initializing the octets